rinjohn/terraform-azure-using-oidc/README.md

 terraform apply
 ```

-## Contributing

-Feel free to open issues or submit pull requests if you have any improvements or suggestions.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.